 Venezuela – Group B

-The tour started with a 3-1 loss against the University of Notre Dame and a 4-2 reverse against the
+The tour started with a 3-1 loss against the University of Notre Dame and a 4-2 reverse against the University of Nebraska in the first two games.
+Rómulo Otero, Fernando Aristigueta and Luis Sadovnic getting on the scoresheet during the pair of defeats.

 Coach Daniel de Oliveira was able to take many positives away from the trip to the States despite a disappointing series of results.